CompTIA Network+ Practice Test (N10-009)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is the primary function of a VLAN?
+What is the primary purpose of using TCP port 636 in a network environment?

 Answer Description